CyberBotX/TerrariaPixelArtHelper/README.md

 * Some way to measure pixel distances
 * Possibly some way to show the original image
 * Some sort of exclusion system on walls and/or colors (so certain blocks won't be used when looking for closest color)
+* A menu when right-clicking on pixels
+* Possibly a tooltip instead of or in addition to the status bar for showing what the current pixel is

 ## Contact